Saipriyagoka/Autocomplete-Search-API/README.md

 # Autocomplete Search API

-This Project demonstrates creating an website where an user can search for a movie name and see information like movie name, rating and cast for the same.
+This Project demonstrates creating a website where an user can search for a movie name and see information like movie name, rating and cast for the same.

 # Backend Developement:
 ## Scraping IMDB Website: